 Pierre Guilbault was raised in Vancouver, B.C. and moved to New York in 2012 after graduating from the University of North Carolina School of the Arts with a BFA in Dance.
 He has a background in Ballet and Contemporary, and has studied film and theater acting in the past.
 Since then he has worked with Mary Siedman, Mari Meade, Pam Tanowitz, Helen Simoneau, Emery LeCrone, Lise Houlton of Minnesota Dance Theater, Katie-Rose McLaughlin O'Niel, Rebecca Lazier, Sally Silvers, and has done extensive work in and around the Merce Cunningham workshops at the West Beth and City Center spaces.
 He joined the Liz Gerring Dance Company in September 2014 and is also currently working with Ellen Cornfield and Pat Catterson.

 Hannah Wendel is from Seattle, Washington and graduated summa cum laude from the Boston Conservatory, where she was awarded the Julie Ince Thompson Scholarship for Choreography.
 In her last year there, she performed as a guest artist with Karole Armitage at the Institute for Contemporary Art in Boston.
-Hannah has been dancing with Jody Oberfelder Projects since November 2015 and has toured with her to Southampton NY, Washington DC, Frankfurt, Germany, and Prague, Czech Republic.
+Hannah has been dancing with Jody Oberfelder Projects since November 2015 and has toured with her to Frankfurt, Germany, Prague, Czech Republic, Washington DC and Southampton NY.
+Hannah has performed closely with Elia Mrak in venues in both Seattle and New York and has most recently produced, in collaboration, a series of evening length shows, Performance and a Party.
 She has also performed with The People Movers in New York and has starred in Nocturnal Patterns, directed Christian Sorensen Hansen at Lightbox Studios in The Bronx.
-She has performed her work at Gowanus Arts and Productions in collaboration with Groupmuse, at the Never Before, Never Again Festival at Triskellion Arts and recently collaborated with Anna Reyes on a performance, Forget All This in conjunction with Columbia University at Abrons Art Center.
-She will be traveling to the Bamff Centre in October with Anna Reyes for a residency for her newest work Plastic Identities.
-Hannah has performed closely with Elia Mrak in both Seattle and New York and has most recently produced, in collaboration with him, an evening length show, Performance and a Party.
-In addition to creating and performing Hannah is a certified yoga instructor and hosts donation-based improvisation workshop and jams called spacejam. hannahlwendel.com
+She has danced in her own work at Gowanus Arts and Productions in collaboration with Groupmuse, at the Never Before, Never Again Festival at Triskellion Arts and recently collaborated with Anna Reyes on a performance, Forget All This in conjunction with Columbia University at Abrons Art Center.
+She traveled to the Bamff Centre in October with Anna Reyes for a residency for her newest work Plastic Identities.
+In addition to creating and performing Hannah is a certified yoga instructor and Reiki energy worker and hosts donation-based improvisation workshop and jams called spacejam. www.hannahlwendel.com

 Photos by: Wowe